koendv/hyp2mat/README.md

 How to [simulate a printed circuit board in openEMS using HyperLynx files](http://openems.de/index.php/Tutorial:_Importing_with_hyp2mat)

-## Development
+## See also

-Development now focuses on adding Hyperlynx import to [pcb-rnd](http://repo.hu/projects/pcb-rnd/), a printed circuit board editor.
+hyp2mat is command-line only.
+For graphical, menu-driven Hyperlynx import see [pcb-rnd](http://repo.hu/projects/pcb-rnd/), a printed circuit board editor.